psychemedia/storytelling-notes/macpherson.md

 MACPERSON'S' FAREWELL. — Tune, "McPherson's Rant." `[Gow has published a variation of this fine tune as his own composition, which be calls "The Princsss Augusta."
 (Note in the handwriting of Burns in an interleaved copy of Johnston's Musical Museum, belonging to Robert Riddell, Esq. of Glenriddell.)]`

-Farewell, ye dnngeons dark and strong,
+Farewell, ye dungeons dark and strong,
 The wretch's destinie !
 Macpherson's time will not be long
 On yonder gallows-tree.